English

 Definition

-A hard fork refers to a radical change in the protocol of a blockchain network that results in the creation of a new version of the blockchain.
-This change is not compatible with the previous version, meaning that nodes running the old software will not recognize the new blocks created by the updated version.
-Hard forks can lead to the creation of new cryptocurrencies, as the history of the original blockchain is split at the point of the fork.
+A hard fork refers to a significant and often irreversible change in the protocol of a blockchain network that results in the creation of a new version of the blockchain.
+This transformation is incompatible with the previous version, meaning nodes running the old software will not recognize the new blocks produced by the updated version.
+Hard forks can lead to the establishment of new cryptocurrencies, as the historical record of the original blockchain diverges at the point of the fork.
+Understanding hard forks is crucial for blockchain enthusiasts, investors and developers, as they can significantly impact the ecosystem.

 Components of a Hard Fork

-• Blockchain Protocol: The underlying set of rules that dictate how transactions are processed and validated.
+• Blockchain Protocol: The foundational set of rules that govern how transactions are processed, validated and recorded on the blockchain.
+Changes to this protocol can enhance security, scalability or introduce new features.

-• Nodes: Computers that help maintain the blockchain network by storing copies of the blockchain and validating transactions.
+• Nodes: These are the individual computers that maintain the blockchain network by storing complete copies of the blockchain and validating transactions.
+Nodes play a critical role in ensuring the network’s integrity and operational efficiency.

 Types of Hard Forks